juanippo/ResPyrAR/README.md

 Panda dataframe with the original time series.
 This time series is the one that is calculated in time_series_df

     filename:
-A string indicating the name of the output file.
+Optional; A string indicating the name of the output file.
+By default set to

     statistic:
-Indicates the type of statistics to be performed on the daily data.
-The default case calculates the monthly average.
-It could be the median.
+Optional; A string indicating the statistic reduction to be performed on each month of the time series.
+It can be set to 'mean' or 'median'.
+By default it is set to 'mean'.

+**Returns:**

+A Pandas dataframe collapsed by month.

 ### ts_weeklydf(df, filename='weeklymean_df.csv', statistic = 'mean')